jpetitto/GistList/README.md

 * When finished each task, make a final commit for that task with commit message of `task #(task_number)` ex: task #3.
 * Once all work is completed, create a new pull-request from your branch to master.
 * If you'd like to include comments to explain your thought process, feel free to do so within the code or in your PR description.
+* Do not move, rename, or reformat the files

 ### We are looking for:
 * Clean, optimized, well-organized code.